 Ryan has spent a wealth of time riding with professional trainers and instructors, and working for & with some of them too.
 Jess Hartung, Casey Hinton, Bob Grimshaw, Jason Grimshaw & Shawn Seabrook to name a few.
 Ryan not only enjoys his horses at home, but does a number of different horse related events, such as judging 4H & Open shows, doing clinics for 4H groups and other riding groups, announcing or emceeing at different horse-related events (shows, team pennings, etc.) and also doing pedigree work at horse sales.

-Ryan is a horsemanship judge for the Calgary Stampede Queen & Princess Competition, and is currently a director on the board of the Canadian Quarter Horse Association.
+Ryan is an Equestrian Judge for the Calgary Stampede Queen & Princess Competition, and is currently a director on the board of the Canadian Quarter Horse Association.

 For years, Ryan ran his own auction company, Champion Auctions, and did 10 years of the "Western Working Horse Sales".
 Other than horses, Ryan currently works with AFAB Industries, post-frame builder, as the sales & marketing consultant for Alberta & BC on barns, shops, arenas, storage buildings, commercial buildings, etc.